Using a slip stitch in any knitting stitch pattern creates an interesting texture. Try to knit woolen stitch, and you'll be amazed at:

 When I was knitting this up, I started of not noticing the k1 after the slip2 stitches in row 3.
 Your pattern will look totally different from the real woolen stitch.

-I am sharing how to knit eyelet lace stitch in response to read more...
+Today I am sharing how to knit elongated chevron stitch pattern, an read more...